Thunderrock424242/Wilderness-Odyssey/README.md

 # Wilderness-Odyssey.
-this project is in its alpha phase almost beta its a exploration/adventure modpack.
+this project is in beta
+its a exploration/adventure modpack.